 A woman came into Skinner with a collection of family silver that she no longer wanted.
 She’d already been to a smelter, who offered her $800 to melt the silver down for scrap.
-It was tempting to take the money, but she felt bad about the decision and decided to come to Skinner auction house first.
+It was tempting to take the money, but she felt bad about the decision and decided to come to Skinner auction house first to sell silver.
 Clearly, she was uncomfortable with the idea of scrapping something with family history and artistic value.With its plain form and prominent monogram, this small Tiffany & Co.

 Author Archives: Karen Keane

 Known as “The City Beautiful,” Coral Gables “stands out as a rare pearl in South Florida.”
 Founded in 1899 by George Merrick, a Massachusetts native, Coral Gables exhibits the design aesthetics of enlightened urban planning from the turn of the last century.
 Wide, palm-lined avenues, beautiful public green spaces, and monumental buildings combine with the Mediterranean Revival style inspired by cities like Seville and Cartagena.
 The result is a simply beautiful setting in the sun, urban and urbane, with a grand, yet human, sense of scale.… Read More

 This autumn season is turning out to be about all things Russian.
 In September, Skinner auctioned The Robert Bunting Dance Collection, which included period artifacts from the golden age of the Ballet Russes.
 A costume design by Léon Bakst for the marchioness in The Sleeping Beauty sold for $66,000 and Pavel Tchelitchew’s Group of Dancers in a Scene from L’Errante brought $26,400.

 As Russian culture was being celebrated at Skinner, I was honored when Kent dur Russell, director of the Museum of Russian Icons in Clinton, invited me to attend the Salomé Ball in Boston on November 16, 2013.… Read More